Crank Up the Volume! – 2Wd Off-Road Short Course Truck

 SHOCK POSITIONS: (F) 7-tower, 2-arm, (R) 1-tower, 5-arm

 TRANSMISSION: All metal 3-gear

 Performance – Acceleration: 6

 Performance – Steering: 6 Performance – Handling: 5

 Feature Breakdown: 7

 Overall Value: 7

-While the Slash is a very competent truck, the big draw is, of course, the audio.
+While the TRAXXAS Slash with Audio is a very competent truck, the big draw is, of course, the audio.
 The sound that this system creates is amazing, and when you turn it up it’s downright awesome.
 You might think that having one (or two, or even three) of these running around at full song would get annoying after a while, but the best part is you can turn it down (or off) and still enjoy a great 2WD truck.
 Well done Traxxas.
-You’ve put yourself on top of the SC heap once again
+You’ve put yourself on top of the SC heap once again!

 Traxxas traxxas.com (888) TRAXXAS